-- 1. "Opportunities to acquire and improve knowledge" for all directors - Conduct training programs by external instructors (lawyers) centered on the duties and responsibilities of directors for our newly appointed directors of MHFG and the Three Core Companies, etc. - Help directors to comprehensively understand Mizuho's management as a whole through various discussions and reports at the Board of Directors meetings - Annual scheduled training sessions (for directors and executive officers, etc. of our group) regarding "Compliance and Customer Protection" and "Human Rights" by external instructors - If necessary in executing duties, opportunities are to be offered to receive separate explanations from executive officers in charge, etc., as well as advice from and training by external specialists and authorities (at the company's expense)
+- 1. "Opportunities to acquire and improve knowledge" for all directors - Conduct training programs by external instructors (lawyers) centered on the duties and responsibilities of directors for our newly appointed directors of MHFG and the Three Core Companies, etc. - Help directors to comprehensively understand Mizuho's management as a whole through various discussions and reports at the Board of Directors meetings - Annual scheduled training sessions (for directors and executive officers, etc. of our group) regarding "Compliance and Customer Protection" and "Human Rights" by external instructors - If necessary in executing duties, opportunities are to be offered to receive separate explanations from executive officers in charge, etc., as well as advice from and training by external specialists and authorities (at the company's expense) - 2.
+"Opportunities to acquire and improve knowledge" for outside directors - ◆ At the time of appointment - "Intensive explanations at the time of appointment" will be conducted individually for each newly appointed outside director - Explanations from executive officers in charge and the General Manager of the Corporate Secretariat on corporate identity, business, strategy, business plans, finance and governance system, etc. - ◆ Post-appointment (Shown below are examples conducted for the fiscal year ended March 31, 2020) - Visits to domestic branches of the Three Core Companies. - Help outside directors to deepen the understanding of the circumstances of domestic branches through on-site observations, interviews with branch managers, and meetings to exchange opinions with employees. - Outside Director Session

-- 2. "Opportunities to acquire and improve knowledge" for outside directors - ◆ At the time of appointment - "Intensive explanations at the time of appointment" will be conducted individually for each newly appointed outside director - Explanations from executive officers in charge and the General Manager of the Corporate Secretariat on corporate identity, business, strategy, business plans, finance and governance system, etc. - ◆ Post-appointment (Shown below are examples conducted for the fiscal year ended March 31, 2019) - Outside Director Session - For the fiscal year ended March 31, 2019, an Outside Director Session was held twice, and outside directors exchanged information to share understanding and exchanged opinions on management of the Board of Directors, evaluation of the effectiveness of the Board of Directors, and consideration necessary to establish the new business plan. - For more information on the role, composition and operation of the Outside Director Session, see the subsection, "Outside Director Session" under "2.
+- For the fiscal year ended March 31, 2020, an Outside Director Session was held twice, and outside directors exchanged information to share understanding and exchanged opinions on management of the Board of Directors, and the progress of our 5-Year Business Plan and management issues. - For more information on the role, composition and operation of the Outside Director Session, see the subsection, "Outside Director Session" under "2.
 Matters regarding the function of execution of duties, audit and supervision, appointment, decisions on compensation, etc. (Overview of current corporate governance structure)" in "II.
-Status of corporate governance system in managerial decision making, management control system regarding enforcement and supervision and others." - Off-site meetings on management issues (21 times from June 2018 to March 2019) - Enable a deeper mutual understanding with outside directors through free discussions with President & Group CEO, as well as heads of in-house companies, groups and regional business divisions. - Lunches following the Board of Directors meetings (at each meeting) - Help outside directors to obtain necessary knowledge through exchanging information with internal officers. - Executive reception (dinner) - Help outside directors to deepen the understanding towards the management team. - Attendance at meetings of the General Managers of the Three Core Companies - Help outside directors to deepen the understanding toward execution plans and their status based on the Group strategic policies. - Thorough explanations of proposals prior to the Board of Directors meetings and implementation of follow-up (after each meeting) - Help outside directors to deepen the understanding towards the proposals and to substantiate the discussions at the Board of Directors meetings by explaining not only the structure of proposals, but also details such as the relevant financial terminologies and business matters.
+Status of corporate governance system in managerial decision making, management control system regarding enforcement and supervision and others." - Off-site meetings on management issues (14 times from April 2019 to March 2020) - Enable a deeper mutual understanding with outside directors through free discussions with President & Group CEO, as well as heads of in-house companies, groups and regional business divisions. - Lunches following the Board of Directors meetings (at each meeting) - Help outside directors to obtain necessary knowledge through exchanging information with President & Group CEO and other internal officers. - Executive reception (dinner) - Help outside directors to deepen the understanding towards the management team. - Thorough explanations of proposals prior to the Board of Directors meetings and implementation of follow-up (after each meeting) - Help outside directors to deepen the understanding towards the proposals and to substantiate the discussions at the Board of Directors meetings by explaining not only the structure of proposals, but also details such as the relevant financial terminologies and business matters.